xbeat/Machine-Learning/README.md

 Introduction to Predictive Maintenance and CBM

 Predictive Maintenance and Condition-Based Monitoring (CBM) are advanced approaches to equipment maintenance that leverage data analytics and machine learning techniques to optimize maintenance schedules and reduce downtime.
 These methods aim to predict when equipment is likely to fail and perform maintenance only when necessary, rather than on a fixed schedule.

+## Exploring Recurrent Neural Networks for Sequence Learning in Python

+Introduction to Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
+Unlike traditional feedforward networks, RNNs have connections that form directed cycles, allowing them to maintain an internal state or "memory" of previous inputs.
+This architecture makes RNNs particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

 ## Measures of Dispersion in Python